 How Stress Affects The Skin

-Stress is something most of us are familiar with and according to certain studies, one third of Americans are living with extreme stress.
+Stress is something most of us are familiar with.
+According to certain studies, one third of Americans are living with extreme stress.
 To add to that, nearly half of Americans believe that their stress has increased over the past five years.
-Unfortunately, as well as the overwhelming feeling that comes with stress, it is shown to cause skin rashes, hair loss, soft nails, acne and more.
+Unfortunately, as well as the overwhelming feeling that comes with stress, it can also cause skin rashes, hair loss, soft nails, acne and more.
 Stress can affect almost every aspect of our life but today we’re focussing on the effect on our skin.

 How Stress Affects Your Skin